abailly/abailly.github.io/drafts/architecture.md

 Architecture is an activity that's always done, consciously or unconsciously whereas architect is a role that's only needed "at scale".

-For some people, an architect is someone that draws a lot of boxes and arrows, and who likes .
-Or it's just a title that's given in some organisations to appraise particular individuals or justify a higher paycheck?
+Perhaps less seriously, an architect is someone that draws a lot of boxes and arrows, and who likes .
+Or it's just a title that's given in some organisations to appraise particular individuals or justify a higher paycheck.

 Some links: